Non-stop flights to Seoul (ICN)

 Korean Air (SkyTeam): year-round flights from Brisbane (BNE), Sydney (SYD), Auckland (AKL) and Guam (GUM).

-Asiana Airlines (Star Alliance): seasonal flights from Sydney (SYD), year-round flights from Saipan Island (SPN) and Koror (ROR).
+Asiana Airlines (Star Alliance): seasonal flights from Melbourne (MEL), year-round flights from Sydney (SYD) and seasonal flights from Saipan Island (SPN).

-Air New Zealand (Star Alliance): year-round flights from Auckland (AKL).
+Air New Zealand (Star Alliance): seasonal flights from Auckland (AKL).

-Jeju Air: year-round flights from Guam (GUM) and Saipan Island (SPN).
+Jeju Air: seasonal flights from Guam (GUM) and Saipan Island (SPN).

 International flights to Seoul